coff33ninja/IoT-Inventory-Oracle/README.md

 **Project Management Examples:**
 - *"Mark my Arduino weather station as completed"*
-- *"Set my LED strip project to 75% progress"*
+- *"Set my gaming PC build to 75% progress"*
 - *"Create a new smart home project with ESP32 and sensors"*
-- *"Generate step-by-step instructions for my temperature monitor"*
+- *"Generate step-by-step instructions for my server setup"*

 **Inventory Management Examples:**
 - *"I just bought 5 ESP32s, put them in my electronics drawer"*
+- *"I got an Intel i7 CPU and ASUS motherboard, they work together"*
-- *"I need to order more resistors"*
+- *"I need to order more resistors and a new graphics card"*
-- *"I salvaged LEDs from my old project"*
-- *"My sensor is broken, mark it as discarded"*
+- *"My old hard drive failed, mark it as discarded"*

 **Technical Assistance:**
 - *"What can I build with an ESP32 and BME280 sensor?"*
+- *"Help me plan a gaming PC build with RTX 4070"*
 - *"Write me Arduino code to read a DHT22 sensor"*
-- *"Find suppliers for Raspberry Pi 5"*
+- *"Find suppliers for Raspberry Pi 5 and compatible accessories"*
-- *"Help me troubleshoot my I2C communication issues"*
+- *"Check if my CPU is compatible with this motherboard"*

 ### 📦 Inventory Management
 1. **Adding Components**: Click the `+` button or tell the AI *"I just got new components"*